DenChess3/Data-analysis-Python-R-5-semester/README.md

 # Data-analysis-Python-R-5-semester
-The final task of the computer practicum on data analysis on Python and R
+The final task of the computer practicum on data analysis on Python and R Task implementation in the Taskspy.ipynb and TaskRMD.Rmd files.
+The remaining files are datasets with data.

+Tasks:
   1. Implement the approximation of data distributions using nuclear estimates.
   2. Implement data analysis using cdplot, dotchart, boxplot and